menatahari/tp/docs/DeveloperGuide.md

 2. Editing a note with valid inputs

     1. Test case: `editnote 1 1 New content for the note`
-        - Expected: The first note of the startup at index 1 is edited to "New content for the note".
-The details of the note are shown in the Note Display Box.
+       Expected: The first note of the startup at index 1 is edited to "New content for the note".
+       Details of the Note is shown in the Note Display Box when the startup card with index 1 is selected.

 3. Editing a note with invalid inputs

     1. Test case: `editnote` <br>
-        - Expected: No note is edited.
+       Expected: No note is edited.
 Error message about invalid command format is shown.

     2. Test case: `editnote 1` <br>
-        - Expected: No note is edited.
+       Expected: No note is edited.
 Error message about invalid command format is shown.

     3. Test case: `editnote 1 2` <br>
-        - Expected: No note is edited.
+       Expected: No note is edited.
 Error message about invalid command format is shown.

     4. Test case: `editnote 1 99 New content but invalid note index` <br>
-        - Expected: No note is edited as the note index is out of range.
+       Expected: No note is edited as the note index is out of range.
 Error message about invalid note index is shown.

     5. Test case: `editnote 99 1 New content but invalid startup index` <br>
-        - Expected: No note is edited as the startup index is out of range.
+       Expected: No note is edited as the startup index is out of range.
 Error message about invalid startup index is shown.

 ### Deleting a Note from a Startup